-Egg protein is nutritionally complete because it contains all essential amino acids.
-Egg whites and yolks contain protein of high biological value and digestibility.
+Egg proteins are nutritionally complete proteins because they contain all essential amino acids.
+Egg whites and yolks contain proteins of high biological value and digestibility.
 The biological value of egg protein (a measure of the building of food protein into tissue protein) is 94 and is the standard by which the biological value of all other proteins is evaluated.
-One hen's egg contributes only 3% of the energy value of the recommended daily energy intake, which is 2000 kcal, and at the same time provides 11% of the daily protein needs.
+One hen's egg contributes only 3% of the energy value of the recommended daily energy intake, which is 2000 kcal, and at the same time provides 11% of the daily needs in proteins.
 The contribution of the intake of essential amino acids amounts to 13-31%, depending on the type of essential amino acid.
 The average protein content in a fresh hen's egg is about 12.5%.
-Egg yolk contains about 16% protein, which is a complex of low-density lipoprotein (LDL), high-density lipoprotein (HDL), phosvitin and livetin.
-In the composition of egg white, the share of protein is on average 10-11%, and it consists of albumin and globulin (in the thin egg white), ovalbumin (in the thick egg white), mucin and mucoid (structural part of egg white).
-Ovalbumin makes up more than 50% of the protein in the egg white, it is rich in essential amino acids, which are crucial for the development of the chicken embryo, but are also an exceptional source of amino acids in human nutrition.
-Chicken egg white contains numerous proteins with a unique structure and functional properties, such as ovotransferrin, ovomucoid, ovomucin, ovomacroglobulin (ovostatin), ovoflavoprotein, lysozyme, ovoinhibitor, ovocystatin and avidin.
+Egg yolks contain about 16% proteins, which are a complex of low-density lipoprotein (LDL), high-density lipoprotein (HDL), phosvitine and livetine.
+In the composition of egg white, the share of proteins is on average 10-11%, and they consist of albumin and globulin (rare part of egg white), ovalbumin (dense part of egg white), mucin and mucoid (structural part of egg white).
+Ovalbumin makes up more than 50% of the protein in the egg white, it is rich in essential amino acids, which are crucial for the development of the chicken embryo, but also an exceptional source of amino acids in human nutrition.
+Chicken egg white contains numerous proteins with a unique structure and functional properties, such as ovotransferrin, ovomucoid, ovomucin, ovomacroglobulin (ovostatin), ovoflavoprotein, lysozyme, ovoinhibitor, ovocystatin, avidin.
 Many of these proteins, as well as their breakdown products, have been proven to have biological activities significant for improving human health, such as antimicrobial, antioxidant and immunoregulatory properties.

-The lipid content in the whole edible chicken egg is, on average, 10% (French Agency for Food, 2017).
-The entire lipids in the egg are concentrated in the yolk in the form of triglycerides (65%), phospholipids (28-30%) and cholesterol (4-5%).
+The lipid content in the whole edible chicken egg is on average 10% (French Agency for Food, 2017).
+The entire lipids of the egg are concentrated in the yolk in the form of triglycerides (65%), phospholipids (28-30%) and cholesterol (4-5%).
 The composition of lipids in the yolk is determined by various factors, of which diet has the greatest influence.
 Unsaturated (monounsaturated and polyunsaturated) fatty acids make up approximately 50% of the fatty acid composition of egg lipids.
-Of the monounsaturated fatty acids, the most abundant is oleic (C18:1 n-9), and of the polyunsaturated, linoleic (C18:2 n-6) and arachidonic (C 20:4 n-6) acids.
-Saturated fatty acids make up 30-35% of the fatty acid composition of the egg, with the largest share being palmitic (C16:0) and stearic (C18:0) acids.
-Egg lipids also contain sterols, the most important of which is cholesterol.
-An edible hen's egg contains an average of 400 mg of cholesterol per 100 g (USDA, 27).
+Of the monounsaturated fatty acids, the most abundant is oleic (C18:1 n-9), and of the polyunsaturated linoleic (C18:2 n-6) and arachidonic acid (C 20:4 n-6).
+Saturated fatty acids make up 30-35% of the fatty acid composition of the egg, with the largest share of palmitic (C16:0) and stearic (C18:0) acids.
+Egg fats also contain sterols, the most important of which is cholesterol.
+A edible hens egg contains an average of 400 mg of cholesterol per 100 g (USDA, 27).